Quantitative Aptitude – Fractions

 So, the value of X is 13/10 and value of Y is 7/10.

-So, in this example we need to find out the fraction multiple value of 13/37.
+In this example we need to form the equation and find out the value of that equation.

 so,